 Is located within Nayook Creek downstream of Deep Pass and The Slot.
 It is part of the Green Room.
 This is a descriptive name coined by the Woody Pear Walking Group in 1994.
 Ref: Olive Noble's track notes, 23rd May 1994.

-Is a triple complex of passes.
-Trident Pass after Neptune's Trident all located in one wide gully which allows access from the western side of the Wolgan cliff line.
-Located 700m due south of Wolgan View Lookout.
+after Neptune’s Trident, is a triple complex of passes located in one wide gully that allows access from the western side of the Wolgan cliff line.
+Located 700 m due south of Wolgan View Lookout.
 Named by Michael Keats on a Bush Club walk, 16th February 2015.

 Is a very narrow saddle located on the north east side of Pantoneys Crown that gives access from Dominic Dellalibera's property, Ngamperi, to the base of Pantoneys Crown.
 Named by Dominic as he felt no other creature could have devised such a magical formation.